shakeel-faiz/FF/005/quicktime.md

 -   Two options were available for saving:
     -   _Save as source_: Downloads the video in its original format (not limited to .MOV).
     -   _Save as QuickTime movie_: Converts the video into a .MOV format, regardless of its original format.

+## Conclusion

+After reading this article, you will understand what QuickTime is, what QuickTime Player is, the supported file formats, a brief history, and when it was discontinued.
+Hopefully, this article has expanded your knowledge and answered any questions you may have about QuickTime.
+Keep reading and stay connected.